Information Aggregation with AI Agents: Introduction

 \subsection{Literature}

-Our paper contributes to two strands of the literature.
+Our paper contributes to several strands of the literature.
 The first studies under which conditions information gets aggregated. \cite{ostrovsky12} and \cite{chenEtAl12} show that in a market with either myopic or strategic traders, separable securities are both necessary and sufficient for information aggregation, using both the model of \cite{kyle85} and the Market Scoring Rule (\cite{mckelveyPage90}, \cite{hanson03, hanson07}), which is directly applicable to prediction markets.
-Information aggregation is based on the ``we cannot agree to disagree'' and ``no trade'' theorems of \cite{aum76}, \cite{milSto82}, and \cite{geaPol82}. \cite{dimitrovSami08} and \cite{chenEtAl10} examine information aggregation by varying the assumptions regarding the traders' information structure. \cite{rasoolyRozzi25} conduct a field experiment (with humans), where prices are randomly shocked in 817 prediction markets, finding that the effect was persistent even after 60 days. \cite{galanisEtAl24} show theoretically and experimentally that ambiguity aversion can lead to no information aggregation with separable securities, but a new class - strongly separable securities - overcomes this limitation. \cite{galanisKotronis21} show that information aggregation may fail if traders are unaware of relevant dimensions, whereas \cite{galanisMikhalishchev25} examine the effect of information acquisition on information aggregation.
+Information aggregation is based on the ``we cannot agree to disagree'' and ``no trade'' theorems of \cite{aum76}, \cite{milSto82}, and \cite{geaPol82}. \cite{rasoolyRozzi25} conduct a field experiment with humans, where prices are randomly shocked in 817 prediction markets, finding that the effect was persistent even after 60 days. \cite{galanisEtAl24} show theoretically and experimentally that ambiguity aversion can lead to no information aggregation with separable securities, but a new class - strongly separable securities - overcomes this limitation. \cite{galanisKotronis21} show that information aggregation may fail if traders are unaware of relevant dimensions, whereas \cite{galanisMikhalishchev25} examine the effect of information acquisition on information aggregation.
 We contribute to this literature by conducting the first, to our knowledge, experiment that studies information aggregation with AI agents that trade in a prediction market.